lucasgcb/skeleton/README.md

 * Have it stream off Youtube.
 * Set permissions so not anybody can turn off your Tiny Tim mix or adjust the volume to under 300% without being allowed to.
 * Make Command parsing less/not retarded.
+* Make a queue system so it can be more aware of what it is going to do and less ghetto, of course.

 Features to Implement:
-* Content Aware Scaling images
+* Content Aware Scaling image processing
-* Cleverbot
+* Cleverbot chats
 * Throw parties in voice channels according to local/set time.
+* Possibly invite more skeletons for said parties